First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Introduction

 \subsection{The EI Cancri System}

 \EIAB (G~9-38AB, GJ~1116~AB, TIC~197251248 (A) + TIC~471012520 (B)) was first identified as a flare star system by \cite{Pettersen1985}.
-It is comprised of two main sequence M7 stars \citep{Newton2014} at $\sim$5.12 pc \citep{Bailer-Jones2021}, with masses of 0.120$\pm$0.014~M$_\odot$ and 0.103$\pm$0.014~M$_\odot$ \citep{Winters2021} and at a separation of $2.5478\arcsec\pm0.0003\arcsec$ \citep{Tokovinin2020}.
-Multiple measurements of rotation period have been taken for the system (83 days by \cite{Newton2016} and $\sim10$ hours by \cite{Jeffers2018}) with no period conclusively ascribable to either star due to unresolved data (see Section \ref{ssec:high_mag_rot}).
-With a projected separation of 13~AU, \EI A and B do not have interacting magnetic fields, in line with radio-emitting UCD binaries identified to date \citep{Kao2025}.
-In Table~\ref{table:BasicInfo}, we present fundamental properties and measurements of the \EI system.
+The system consists of two main sequence M7 stars \citep{Newton2014} at $\sim$5.12 pc \citep{Bailer-Jones2021}, with masses of 0.120$\pm$0.014~M$_\odot$ and 0.103$\pm$0.014~M$_\odot$ \citep{Winters2021} and at a separation of $2.5478\arcsec\pm0.0003\arcsec$ \citep{Tokovinin2020}.
+Multiple measurements of rotation period have been taken for the system (83 days by \cite{Newton2016} and $\sim10$ hours by \cite{Jeffers2018}).
+However, because the measurements were obtained from unresolved observations, neither period can be conclusively attributed to a specific component (see Section~\ref{ssec:mag_rot}).

+The orbital parameters of \EI have not yet been determined.
+The system's projected angular separation of $2.5478\arcsec\pm0.0003\arcsec$ \citep{Tokovinin2020} corresponds to a plane-of-sky separation of 13~AU.
+In contrast, the individual stellar parallax measurements from Gaia~DR3 suggest a line-of-sight separation as large as $\sim$10,000 AU \citep{GaiaCollaboration2023_DR3, Bailer-Jones2021}.
+However, this larger value is highly uncertain, as parallax-derived distances for close, bright binary stars can be unreliable due to poor astrometric fits \citep{El-Badry2021}.
+Even assuming the conservative 13~AU minimum physical separation, strong magnetospheric interaction between the components is unlikely, which is consistent with findings for other radio-emitting UCD binaries \citep{Kao2025}.
+The fundamental properties of the \EI system are summarized in Table 1.